 A practical guide to integration

-There’s been much talk recently about disruptive technology and its role in supply chain operations around the world.
+There’s been much talk recently about disruptive digital supply chain technologies and its roles in logistics operations around the world.
 Perhaps you’ve been considering investing in new technology to improve your efficiency, reduce labour costs and get ahead of the competition.
 A key benefit of today’s cloud-based Platform-as-a-Service (PaaS) and Software-as-a-Service (SaaS) offerings are their ability to integrate with a business’s already existing technologies.
 But how do you integrate new technology into your business, what are the benefits, and if technology is so ‘in-demand’, why aren’t more businesses embracing it?

 To help you answer these questions, we’ve put together a practical guide to integration.